ddangelorb/gthbmining/README.md

 	$ python loaddata/main.py
     $ python classification/main.py

-Due to [GitHub API Rate limiting](https://developer.github.com/v3/#rate-limiting) we strongly recommend partial loads, specially if the repository to be analysed has a big history and data.
+Please note: There is a [GitHub API Rate limiting](https://developer.github.com/v3/#rate-limiting).
+Therefore, we strongly recommend partial loads, specially if the repository to be analysed has a big history and data.

 License